 I wanted a freeform feeling to my foraged wreath and let some of the branches stick out a bit on the sides.

 A few colorful hydrangeas were my next addition to the wreath.

-I filled in any gaps with the different berries I found (ouch, some of them were a little thorny!!)
+Any gaps that I saw I filled in with the different berries I found (ouch, some of them were a little thorny!!)

 The sunflowers still look so joyful!
-I’m sure when I hang this wreath outside the birds will be visiting to get all the seeds out of these.
+I’m sure when I hang this wreath outside the birds will be visiting to get all the seeds out of it.

 Plus, I got to enjoy some crisp, fresh Autumn air and the beautiful foliage around me.

 What a nice way to spend an Autumn afternoon!